davdet/jokes-app/README.md

-# jokes-app
+# Spring Boot Jokes App
-Jokes App for Spring Boot
+Displays a random Chuck Norris jone on the index.